elasticdotventures/eva.c0re/_CyberPunks/techstack.md

 This document is intended to be a thorough accounting of what each piece of software does and where it's documentation is kept.
 Eventually we'll score this

 * CSS "Cascading Style Sheets"
-  * -bootstrap 4  we don't use bootsrap.
+  * -bootstrap 4  yei don't use bootscrap -- so please don't suggest it.
-  * https://acss.io/  atomic css is used for generating atomic stylesheets; but doesn’t play nicely with others.
+  * https://acss.io/  atomic css is used for generating atomic stylesheets; but doesn’t play nicely with others.  yei don't use that (but yei do atomic design)
   * https://github.com/lucagez/Debucsser - css debugging